 What Happens During a Boudoir Session?
 A First-Timer's Guide

-A boudoir session at Fox and Vixen runs about three and a half to four hours from start to finish: approximately one hour for professional makeup, two to two and a half hours of photography across multiple looks, and a few minutes at the end to set your ordering appointment.
-You'll arrive with your hair already done.
-The ordering appointment takes place separately, one to two weeks later, and runs under 90 minutes.
+A boudoir session at Fox and Vixen runs three and a half to four hours: approximately one hour for professional makeup, two to two and a half hours of photography across multiple looks, and a separate ordering appointment one to two weeks later that runs under 90 minutes.

 Most people searching this question aren't really asking about logistics.
 They're asking something quieter: Will I be okay?
 Will I feel ridiculous?
 If I don't know what I'm doing, will someone help me?